lrgresearch/gpaw-tools/README.md

 Argument list:
 ```
 -g, --geometry    : Use a CIF file for geometry
 -i, --input       : Use an input file for variables (input.py) If you do not use this argument, parameters
                     will be taken from the related lines of gpawsolve.py.
 Visit "Input File Keywords" webpage for more.
+-e, --energymeas  : Energy consumption measurement.
+This feature only works with Intel CPUs after Sandy Bridge generation.
+                    Results will be written in a file at results folder (as kWh!).
--h --help        : Help
+-h, --help        : Help
--d --drawfigures : Draws DOS and band structure figures at the end of calculation.
+-d, --drawfigures : Draws DOS and band structure figures at the end of calculation.
--r --restart     : Passing ground calculations and continue with the next required calculation.
+-p, --passground     : Passing ground calculations and continue with the next required calculation.
--v --version     : Version information of running code and the latest stable code.
+-v, --version     : Version information of running code and the latest stable code.
 Also gives download link.
 ```

 Instead of using a geometry file, you can put an ASE Atoms object in to your input file for the geometry.
 As an example please note the example at: `examples\Bulk-aluminum` folder.